KasLoot/project_23047126_Liu/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. run the 'src/utils.py' and follow the instructions to generate the dataset in the format required by the dataloader.
+3. (optinal, you don't need to run this if you have already downloaded the dataset from the link above) run the 'src/utils.py' and follow the instructions to generate the dataset in the format required by the dataloader.
 The generated dataset will be stored in `dataset/dataset_v1/` with subfolders for `train`, `val`, and `test`.
 Each subfolder contains images and corresponding annotation files (bounding boxes, class labels, segmentation masks).
 ```bash
 python src/utils.py
 ```